catharinaanggono/golden-neko/Readme.txt

     Email: catharinaa.2019@smu.edu.sg
 6b.
 Check the legal age statement and click "Pay Now"

-7. An email should be sent to the email entered in point 3
+7. Press "OK" on the alert and an email should be sent to the email entered in point 3